groth001/Capstone/Assessment Reports/LoggingMechanisms.md

 PLC logs.

 #### Testing Procedure
-The CLICK PLC has an option to log asswords.
-We enabled this setting through the programing software.
+The CLICK PLC has an option to log passwords.
+We enabled this setting through the programming software.
 We then ran a variety of tests on this logging mechanism.
 We tried to log in with correct and incorrect credentials both through the programming software and through python scripts.
 After completing these tasks, we checked the log data to see what was recorded.
-This appeared to be the only s ecurity relevant logging mechanism, so no additional tests were conducted.
+This appeared to be the only security relevant logging mechanism, so no additional tests were conducted.

 #### Testing Results
 The logging mechanism only records the last sixteen incorrect passwords attempts.
 For each attempt,